amaroteam/front-end-challenge/challenge-description.md

 - Your code will be evaluated by: semantics, structure, legibility, size, among other factors.
 - The `git` history will be avaluated.
-- Our stack here is React, Redux, Sass, Webpack so using the same stack will make a difference.
+- Our stack here is React, Redux, SCSS and Webpack so using the same stack will make a difference.
 - We're looking for a front-end developer who knows how to build layouts and knows a lot about JavaScript.
 Use this as an opportunity to show us how good you are on both areas.
 - Do not forget to document the process needed to run and build your app.
 Or else how are we going to evaluate your work if we can't init the project on our machines?